 They can be found in every county in Massachusetts.

 The muskrat is the only species of the genus Ondatra.
 They are medium-sized semiaquatic rodents found in wetlands in many climates and habitats.
-Their average measurements are about 40-70 cm in length and usually weigh around 0.6-2kg.
+Their average measurements are about 40-70 cm in length and they weigh around 0.6-2kg.
 Although commonly referred to as a rat, muskrats are a different kind of rodent.

 The fur of the muskrat is thick and short of a dark-brown color.
 Their tails are covered with scales (not hair), which helps them swim rapidly and efficiently.
 Muskrats spend most of their time in the water and can swim underwater for up to 17 minutes.
 This species usually lives in a group made up of a male and female and their offspring.
-Muskrats make nests to protect themselves from the cold and predators, usually in burrows with an underwater entrance.
+Muskrats make nests to protect themselves from the cold and predators, usually in caves with an underwater entrance.

 In Massachusetts, the muskrat can be found everywhere except on the island of Nantucket County.

-The coyote is a midsize wild canine with a domestic dog’s look, although they are thinner and smaller than the gray wolf.
+The coyote is a midsize wild canine with a domestic dog’s look, although thinner and smaller than the gray wolf.
 Their color is grayish-brown with a white underbody.
 They measure about 1.5 m (including the tail) and weigh 6.8 to 21 kg.

 This highly adaptable omnivore has an extremely varied diet: cactus fruits, flowers, insects, rodents, rabbits, birds, and reptiles.
 They can be found in any habitat across North and Central America.
 Their lifespan ranges from 10 to 14 years in the wild and up to 21 years in captivity.

 Coyotes can be seen in every county in the state except the island of Marthas Vineyard and Nantucket.